Woolpit Village Museum

 The museum roof |

-4:30pm from Easter until the last week-end of September.
+4:30pm from the beginning of April until the last week-end of September.
 We also open on

 Wednesday afternoons in August 1pm to 3.30pm.